The global skills and competency framework for the digital world

 Level 2 - Assist: Essence of the level: Provides assistance to others, works under routine supervision, and uses their discretion to address routine problems.
 Actively learns through training and on-the-job experiences.

-Assist in developing and implementing data pipelines and data stores.
+Assists in developing and implementing data pipelines and data stores.

 Data engineering: Level 3